devee8/soc-lore/events/a-fighting-night.md

 This battle takes place in the mines.
 MC needs to give Cocoa 4 types of ingredients.
 The team gets ingredients from the slimes, boars, spiders and wolves.
 Cocoa cooks up the ingredients into dishes.

 ### Interval X: Hunter of Nightmares

+Beryl sets up a challenge where MC leads a team to defeat phantoms of Acambe, Garcia and Samantha.
+Beyrl also participates on the opposing side.

+### Interval XI: Star Shattering

+MC and team goes up against Calamity XVII "The Star".
+Beryl's final stage in her genius Sorceress' Nightmare Boot Camp.
+She shows off her creation, a Calamity named Tiny Tyrant Starlet.